SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 =================

 Sometimes plugins log messages that the server owner does not need, or the sheer number of messages hide some more important information.
-In other cases, plugins or the server log debug messages that normally don't appear in any logs.
+In other cases, plugins or the server will log debug messages that normally don't appear in any logs.
 This section explains how to configure the logging.
 It is also possible to configure the logging in a way that splits the logs in two or more separate files.
 One could be optimized for the moderators that pay attention to their users' activity/behavior and other logs could be used to monitor plugins that are important to the admins.

 .. note::